Seo.Domains is a subsidiary of Edoms.com, a fast-growing 50+ people domain company.

 What you don’t know about expired domains: Explained

 SEO.Domains - the number one user of Majestic worldwide

-All this information is hopelessly useless at cocktail parties but it makes us beasts in drop-catching (registering the good domains right on expire before all the scrapers/crawlers/hunters get a chance to capitalize on a broken link to the domain and before any manual domain stalkers see it's available too).
+All this information is hopelessly useless at cocktail parties but it makes us beasts in dropcatching (and means domain scrapers/crawlers/hunters get no chance to capitalize on a broken link to the domain so we're reshaping the expired domains market).

-I'm far from alone - we are a team of 20 people, many of them are good in SEO but more importantly they have unheard-of skills such as:
+I'm far from alone - Seo.Domains is team of 30+ people, many of them are good in SEO and evaluate domains but more importantly they have unheard-of skills such as:

-A fair question that unfortunately has a very technical answer so bear with me - the line between expired and non-expired domains is only clear with .com/net/org/info/biz domains - there it's very easy for Google (an ICANN registrar) to query the Whois and see creation date.
+A fair question that unfortunately has a very technical answer so bear with me - the line between non-expired and expired domains is only clear with .com/net/org/info/biz domains - there it's very easy for Google (an ICANN registrar) to query the Whois and see creation date.

 As our SEO domains are almost entirely ccTLDs (country domains like co.uk) where ICANN registrars don't have any special powers, it's unclear whether or not Google fights Whois limits to be able to tell creation date of a domain.
 UK registry Nominet allows 1000 checks a day per IP and some other countries have a limit of 50 checks a day.
 Would Google allocate thousands of IPs to make Whois checks and build a system to detect and avoid Whois bans?
 Would they pay hundreds of thousands a year to DomainTools for this data?
 Both are possible but I consider very unlikely.
 In UK pre-drop auctions are forbidden so all domains are expired.
 Does this mean expired domains are not used successfully for PBN?
 Not at all, they are used in UK SEO for PBN all the time.